-Dr. Solomon is a currently an active member of the Academy for Eating Disorders and is a co-chair of AED’s Social Media Committee.
+Dr. Solomon is a currently an active member of the Academy for Eating Disorders and is a co-chair of AED’s Patient-Carer Committee.
 She also serves on the Board of Directors for the Binge Eating Disorder Association.
 She has presented nationally at various conferences on media literacy programs, addiction models of eating disorders, social media, and non-suicidal self-injury.
 She also has a special interest in the use and impact of technology and social media in treating body image and eating issues and regularly speaks about these topics.

 Rebecca L. Hosey MS LPC

 Rebecca comes to Eating Recovery Center with over 20 years in the field of mental health.
 She graduated from the University of Wisconsin with a Bachelor’s Degree in Social Welfare in 1997.
 She spent one year studying the dynamics of International and Domestic adoptions and was appointed a Public Member to the State of Wisconsin Special Committee on Adoption in 1998.
 She graduated from the University of Wisconsin with a Master's Degree in Science and Counseling Education in 2005.
 Over the years she engaged in clinical work with clients in various populations including addictions, inpatient and outpatient mental health, and autism.
 She spent one year as a fellow at the University of Wisconsin in the Infant Mental Health Program prior to her move to South Carolina.
 Since her move in 2010 she has engaged in clinical endeavors for over 7 years in private practice.Outside of her career endeavors she enjoys spending time with family taking vacations to the beach and traveling.